 A CGDN community website is one that truly represents your community

 Provides a communication tool to help strengthen your community business and tourism and most sites become the online version of the community noticeboard

 Provides a "community of communities" that can learn from and communicate with each other.

 Any community group which is a not-for-profit legal entity or a special committee of local council and broadly representative of the local community.
 See Policy 2a.

 The community group must meet the eligibility criteria for each domain name.
 However, the fee applies for each domain name licence registered.
 See Policy 2c.

-The type of evidence required will depend on the size and nature of the community. (however, a letter from you council supporting your organisation as representative of the community to manage the CGDN website would be sufficient).
+The type of evidence required will depend on the size and nature of the community.
+However, a letter from your council supporting your organisation as representative of the community to manage the CGDN website would be sufficient.
 See Policy 2a Guideline2a)ii